theastropath/turbot/README.md

 ### 🦴 Fossils & 🖼️ Art

-When a community of users tracks collectables and trades them between each other, everyone finishes collecting everything in the game s much more quickly than they would on their own.
+When a community of users tracks collectables and trades them between each other, everyone finishes collecting everything in the game so much more quickly than they would on their own.

 These commands can also help users tell fake art from real art.